mauromotion/thoughts-in-motion/_posts/2024-03-03-links-dump-march-3rd.md

 _// My new favourite Neovim plugin!
 Much better than harpoon to navigate multiple files._
 - [Jan | Open-source ChatGPT Alternative](https://jan.ai/
 )
-_// One of the many alternatives at this point, but still interesting to keep an eye at._
+_// One of the many alternatives at this point, but still interesting to keep an eye on._
+- [CantuCodes (YouTube Channel)](https://www.youtube.com/@cantucodes) _// This guy (neo)vims!
+Nice short videos covering Neovim plugins._